 If you find yourself in a familiar spot, you can encourage your tween to read the same book you’re reading, and then you can discuss it through your own little family book club.
 You can even expand to friends and others, but let your tween run the show.

-9. Volunteer their time (not just be bored with their time)
+9. Volunteer (not just be "bored" with extra time)

 No matter the age, children always seem to find boredom.